-Adolescents aged 12 to 16 years inclusive, who were COVID-19 vaccine naïve or had received a single dose of $30 \ \mu g BNT162b2$ , were eligible.
+Adolescents aged 12-to-16-years inclusive, who were COVID-19 vaccine naïve or had received a single dose of 30μg BNT162b2, were eligible.
 'High-risk' individuals who were advised to receive additional doses of BNT as part of the UK COVID-19 vaccination programme (e.g., confirmed, or suspected immunosuppressive condition or serious chronic illness) were excluded.
 Previous SARS-CoV-2 infection was not an exclusion criterion.
-(See https:// comcovstudy.org.uk/study-protocol for protocol eligibility criteria).
+(See https://comcovstudy.org.uk/study-protocol for protocol eligibility criteria).

-Randomisation and masking
+Randomisation and Masking

-Computer-generated randomisation lists were prepared by the study statistician.
+Computer generated randomisation lists were prepared by the study statistician.
 Participants were randomised 1:1:1 at the time of their second vaccination to BNT-30, BNT-10, or NVX.
-After 29th November 2021, when UK national immunisation policy changed to offer all 12-to-15-year-olds a second dose of BNT162b2, a protocol amendment was implemented and participants who had already received their first dose of BNT162b2 within the study were randomised 1:1 to receive 30 μg BNT162b2 or 10 μg BNT162b2 as a second dose.
+After 29th November 2021, when UK national immunisation policy changed to offer all 12-to-15-year-olds a second dose of BNT, a protocol amendment was implemented and participants who had already received their first dose of BNT162b2 within the study were randomised 1:1 to receive 30μg BNT162b2 or 10μg BNT162b2 as a second dose.

 Randomisation was performed using block randomisation.
-Block sizes of three and six were used before 29th November 2021, and block sizes of two and four were used thereafter.
-Randomisation was stratified by the study site and baseline anti-nucleocapsid IgG serostatus.
+Block sizes of three and six were used before 29th November 2021, and block sizes of two and four used thereafter.
+Randomisation was stratified by study site and baseline anti-nucleocapsid IgG serostatus.

-Participants were blinded to allocation until one month after the second dose.
+Participants were blinded to allocation until one-month after second dose.
 To maintain the blind, vaccines were prepared out of sight of the participant, and masking tape applied to the vaccine syringe.
 Laboratory staff were blinded to the study arm, staff involved in the study delivery were not.
 Statisticians were unblinded throughout the trial.